Canadian Natural Resources Limited research snapshot

 $23 to $32 before dividends

-More likely if oil or gas prices fall, heavy-oil differentials widen, carbon costs or project spending rise, debt reduction stalls, or investors apply a lower-cycle earnings multiple.
+More likely if oil or gas prices fall, heavy-oil differentials widen, carbon costs or project spending rise, debt reduction stalls, or investors apply a lower-cycle earnings multiple to a stock that has already rallied sharply.

 CNQ AI technical analysis